arnoson/kirby-stats/README.md

     // Allowed values: 'hour', 'day', 'week', 'month', 'year'.
     'interval' => 'hour',

     // Where to (automatically) create the database.
-Default is
+Default is:
-    // '/storage/stats.sqlite' for public folder setups or
+    // - '/storage/stats.sqlite' if 'storage' root is defined (e.g. in public folder setups)
+    // - '/data/storage/stats.sqlite' if 'data' root is defined (e.g. in composerkit)
-    // '/site/storage/stats.sqlite' for normal setups.
+    // - '/site/storage/stats.sqlite' as fallback for default Kirby setups
     'sqlite' => dirname(__DIR__) . '/some-file-path.sqlite',
   ],
 ];